-To fulfill this mission, the creators of this project have chosen to shine a light on the men of the Union infantry regiment known as the 47th Pennsylvania Volunteers.
-Formed by the fruit of the Keystone State’s small towns and cities, many of the 47th were of German heritage whose families still spoke German or “Pennsylvania Dutch” at their homes and churches more than a century after their ancestors emigrated from Germany in search of religious or political freedom.
+A significant percentage of the 47th Pennsylvania Volunteers were men of German heritage whose families still spoke German or “Pennsylvania Dutch” at their homes and churches more than a century after their ancestors emigrated from Germany in search of religious or political freedom.
 Others traced their roots to Ireland; one had been born on Spain’s Canary Islands, and at least two were natives of Cuba.
-In addition, by 1862, several young and middle-aged black men had also signed on.
-More young black men who were freed from slavery on plantations while the regiment was stationed in Louisiana also joined in 1864.
+In early October of 1862, several African American men who had been freed from slavery on plantations near Beaufort, South Carolina signed on, followed by the enrollment of more formerly enslaved African American men in Natchitoches, Louisiana in April 1864.

 Many who initially joined this regiment had received their first taste of soldiering as they fulfilled their Three Months’ Service in response to President Abraham Lincoln’s call for volunteers to defend the nation’s capital following Fort Sumter’s fall to Confederate forces in April 1861.
-Honorably discharged, they chose to return to Camp Curtin in Harrisburg, Dauphin County during August and September of 1861 to re-enlist and muster in with an entirely new regiment – the 47th Pennsylvania, which would ultimately make and then be forgotten by history.
-They were led by Colonel Tilghman H. Good, Lieutenant Colonel G.W.
-Alexander, and Major William H. Gausler.
+Honorably discharged, they chose to return to Camp Curtin in Harrisburg, Dauphin County during August and September of 1861 to re-enlist.
+They were led by Colonel Good, as well as Lieutenant-Colonel G.W.
+Alexander and Major William H. Gausler.

 Capt.
 Gobin has the confidence of all our boys for his gentlemanly manners and his kindness to them.
 He always attends to the wants of the men before his own are gratified.
 Our ‘little Zouave,’ or ‘Infant Drummer,’ is very well, and is still the ‘observed of all observers.’

 By 18 September, many of the regiment’s Field and Staff Officers had mustered in, several receiving promotions from the ranks they held during their Three Months’ Service.
-That same day, William Ginkinger received a promotion from his position as a Private with Company B to Regimental Commissary Sergeant.
+That same day, William H. Ginkinger received a promotion from his position as a private with Company B to Regimental Commissary Sergeant.

 Company Enrollment and Muster Order